 8 Best Home Warranty Companies of 2022

-If you had purchased a home warranty, not only will your items be repaired or replaced, but you’ll only have to pay around $50 a month to cover your losses, which provides you with peace of mind.
+If you have purchased a home warranty, not only will your items be repaired or replaced, but you’ll only have to pay around $50 a month to cover your losses, which provides you with peace of mind.

 There are other factors that make a home warranty company exceptional.

-The best of them will cover both new and old homes, have great customer service, a lot of coverages and add-ons, and a short response time between making a claim and having a technician come to your home to repair the claim.
+The best of them will cover both new and old homes, have excellent customer service, a lot of coverages and add-ons, and a short response time between making a claim and having a technician come to your home to repair the claim.

 Still, it’s hard to choose the right home warranty when there are so many home warranty companies to choose from.